AlexTISYoung/snipar/docs/guide.rst

 on the phenotype specified in the :ref:`phenotype file <phenotype>`.
 (If multiple phenotypes are present in the :ref:`phenotype file <phenotype>`, the phenotype to analyse can be specified using the '--phen_index' argument, where '--phen_index 1' corresponds to the first phenotype.)

-The script will use both :ref:`observed <observed genotypes>` and :ref:`imputed parental genotypes <imputed_file>` to estimate these effects.
-Note that if no imputed parental genotypes are input, effects will be estimated using individuals with both parents genotyped only, provided that a :ref:`pedigree file <pedigree>` is also input.
-(A pedigree input is not needed when inputting :ref:`imputed parental genotypes <imputed_file>`.)

 By default, for each variant, the script performs a regression of an individual's phenotype onto their genotype, their (imputed/observed) father's genotype, and their (imputed/observed) mother's genotype.
 This estimates the direct effect of the variant, and the paternal and maternal non-transmitted coefficients (NTCs).
-See Young et al. [ref] 2022 for more details.
+See `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_ for more details.

 If no parental genotypes are observed, then the imputed maternal & paternal genotypes become perfectly correlated.
 In this case, to overcome collinearity, gwas.py will perform a regression of an individual's phenotype onto their genotype, and the imputed sum of their parents' genotypes.
 This will estimate the direct effect of the SNP, and the average NTC.
+One can include the '--parsum' argument to manually enable this option.

 If one wishes to model indirect genetic effects from siblings, one can use the '--fit_sib' option to add the genotype(s) of the individual's sibling(s) to the regression.

-The gwas.py script first estimates a variance component model that models the phenotypic correlation between siblings, then does a transformation that allows the SNP effects to be estimated by simple linear regression while accounting for correlations between siblings.
+The gwas.py script first estimates a variance component model with two variance components, with one modelling the phenotypic correlation between siblings and the other modelling correlation between individuals with genetic relatedness passing a chosen threshold specified by the '--sparse_thres' argument (default is 0.05), and then does a transformation that allows the SNP effects to be estimated by simple linear regression while accounting for correlations between samples.
+The second component requires input of a relationship matrix, either from a GCTA GRM (`--grm_path`) or a IBD relatedness file estimated by KING (`--ibdrel_path``).
+One can choose to remove one of two components by providing the '--no_sib_var' or '--no_grm_var' argument.

+To incorporate genotyped and phenotyped individuals without observed or imputed parental genotypes into the analysis, one can choose to use the unified estimator by supplying the '--impute_unrel' argument, which enables linear imputation of parental genotypes.
+If strong population structure (Fst greater than 0.01) is present and is of concern, one can use the sibling-difference method ('--sib_diff'), which analyzes individuals with at least one genotyped sibling by regressing phenotypes onto the proband genotypes and the average sib genotypes in the proband families, or the robust estimator ('--robust'), which performs separate family-based regressions for individuals categorized into different groups based on the status of their parental genotypes.
+Note that in the current version, the sibling-difference and the robust methods only produce direct effect estimates.
+See `Guan et al. 2022 <https://www.biorxiv.org/content/10.1101/2022.10.24.513611v1>`_ for more details.

+The script will use both :ref:`observed <observed genotypes>` and :ref:`imputed parental genotypes <imputed_file>` for analyses.
+Note that if no imputed parental genotypes are input, effects will be estimated using individuals with both parents or at least one sibs genotyped only, provided that a :ref:`pedigree file <pedigree>` is also input.
+(A pedigree input is not needed when inputting :ref:`imputed parental genotypes <imputed_file>`.)

+To deal with potential large genotype datasets, the script processes chromosome files sequentially, and allows parellel processing of each chromosome if '--cpus [NUM_CPUS]' is used.
+One can also provide the number of threads used by NumPy and Numba for each CPUs by providing '--threads [NUM_THREADS]'.

 The script outputs summary statistics in both gzipped :ref:`text format <sumstats_text>` and :ref:`HDF5 format <sumstats_hdf5>`.